Evidence for Multiple Types of Post-Starburst Galaxies: Properties of PSB galaxy types

-To examine whether the grouping is correlated to the merger histories of the galaxies, several quantitative morphological parameters have been compared between the groups.
-These include CAS-statistics, Gini/M20, $\chi^2$ of Sersic fits \citep[e.g.,][]{Lotz_2004,Pawlik_2015} and merger probabilities calculated from visual classifications by non-experts in Galaxy Zoo \citep{Willett_2013}.
-The properties are not clearly divided between the groups, but Fig. \ref{fig:asymmetry} shows a variation in the asymmetry parameter, which is measured from galaxy images using Statmorph \citep{Rodriguez_Gomez_2018} and quantifies the rotational symmetry of the light from the galaxy \citep{Lotz_2004}.
-On average, Group 3 is less asymmetric than Groups 1 and 2, and KS tests show that Group 3 is inconsistent with being identical to Groups 1 and 2.
-Thus, Group 3 is probably either associated with a minor merger or no merger at all.
+To examine whether the grouping is correlated to the merger histories of the galaxies, several quantitative morphological parameters were compared between the groups.
+These include CAS-statistics, Gini/M20, $\chi^2$ of Sersic fits \citep[e.g.,][]{Lotz_2004,Pawlik_2015}, and merger probabilities calculated from visual classifications by nonexperts in Galaxy Zoo \citep{Willett_2013}.
+The properties are not clearly divided between the groups, but Fig. \ref{fig:asymmetry} shows a variation in the asymmetry parameter, which was measured from galaxy images using statmorph \citep{Rodriguez_Gomez_2018} and quantifies the rotational symmetry of the light from the galaxy \citep{Lotz_2004}.
+On average, Group 3 is less asymmetric than Groups 1 and 2, and KS tests showed that Group 3 is inconsistent with being identical to Groups 1 and 2 ($p<0.01$).
+Thus, Group 3 is probably either associated with a minor merger or with no merger at all.
+Groups 1 and 2 are weakly inconsistent with being identical ($p\sim 0.017$).
+These differences could be blurred by poor preprocessing of the images.

-\citet{Li_2023} present a different catalog of PSB galaxies that are visually classified as either post-merger or non-interacting (and thereby non-post-merger).
-This is done following the methodology in \citet{Nair_2010}, where post-mergers are found among galaxies with unusual forms in their g-band images.
-The \citet{Li_2023} galaxies are selected to have statistically similar stellar masses and redshifts (in the range $0.02\leq z\leq 0.06$).
-Requiring EW(H$\delta$) $>3$ Å, EW(H$\alpha$) $>-10$ Å and log($-$EW([OII])) $<0.23\times$ EW(H$\delta$) $-0.46$, the catalog includes 264 resolved PSB galaxies, 96 of which are identified as post-merger.
+\citet{Li_2023} presented a different catalog of PSB galaxies that were visually classified as either post-merger or noninteracting (and thereby, nonpost-merger).
+This was done following the method by \citet{Nair_2010}, where post-mergers are found among galaxies with unusual forms in their g-band images.
+The \citet{Li_2023} galaxies were selected to have statistically similar stellar masses and redshifts (in the range $0.02\leq z\leq 0.06$).
+Requiring EW(H$\delta$) $>3$ Å, EW(H$\alpha$) $>-10$ Å, and log($-$EW([OII])) $<0.23\times$ EW(H$\delta$) $-0.46$, the catalog includes 264 resolved PSB galaxies, 96 of which are identified as post-merger.